 Some of the destinations along this route can get quite cold in winter.
 Places like Boise can get snow and be overcast.
 Some of the parks, like Craters of the Moon National Monument & Preserve, may be less appealing in winter as well.

 However, winter does bring some advantages.
-Fewer tourists mean attractions and cities will be quieter, and hotel prices might also be cheaper.
-The route takes place mostly on Interstates meaning they won't close during winter.
+Fewer tourists mean attractions and cities will be quieter, and hotel prices might also be lower.
+The route takes place mostly on Interstates, meaning they won't close during winter.